Sport in Iran: Association football

-Football is the most popular sport in Iran.
-Iran has been able to qualify for the FIFA World Cup six times (1978, 1998, 2006, 2014, 2018 and 2022), won the AFC Asian Cup three times (1968, 1972 and 1976), and four times has won gold medal at the Asian Games (1974, 1990, 1998 and 2002).
+Football is a popular sport in Iran.
+Iran has been able to qualify for the FIFA World Cup seven times (1978, 1998, 2006, 2014, 2018, 2022 & 2026), won the AFC Asian Cup three times (1968, 1972 & 1976), and four times has won gold medal at the Asian Games (1974, 1990, 1998 & 2002).

-Particularly in the past 10 years, with the launch of Iran's Premier Football League; considerable progress has been made.
-Some Iranian players now play in major European leagues, and some Iranian clubs have hired European players or coaches.
+With the launch of Iran's Premier Football League; progress has been made.
+Some Iranian players now play in European leagues, and some Iranian clubs have hired European players or coaches.

 Iranian clubs (Esteghlal and Pas) have three times won the Asian Club Championship (1970, 1991, 1993); but the last championship of an Iranian team at AFC Champions League dated back to the 1992-1993 season.

 Like all other sports, adequate football facilities are limited in Iran.
 Iran's largest football stadium is the Azadi Stadium, with a seating capacity of 100,000.
-Home Stadium of Esteghlal and Perspolis (Most Popular Iranian Clubs) and where that national matches are held.
+Home Stadium of Esteghlal and Persepolis (Most Popular Iranian Clubs) and where that national matches are held.

 Basketball

-In basketball, Iran has a particularly strong national team, and a professional league, with competitive players in Asia.
-The clubs have begun hiring strong foreign players and coaches into their roster.
+In basketball, Iran has an national team, and a professional league, with players in Asia.
 The national team participated in the 1948 Summer Olympics in London, finishing 1-3.
 They competed in the 2008 Summer Olympics in Beijing, thanks to their gold medal in the 2007 FIBA Asia Championship, their first ever continental crown.
 The first ever Iranian NBA-player is Hamed Haddadi.

-Iran have made strides forward to develop their women’s national team program.
-Women's basketball has seen a lot of improvement.
+Iran have made strides to develop their women’s national team program.

 Weightlifting

-Strength sports like weightlifting, powerlifting and bodybuilding have always held favor among Iranians and with the recent success of world record-holding super-heavyweight lifter Hossein Reza Zadeh, or Sydney Olympics gold medalist, Hossein Tavakoli, the sport has been returned to a rather high status.
+Strength sports like weightlifting, powerlifting and bodybuilding have held favor among Iranians and with the success of world record-holding super-heavyweight lifter Hossein Reza Zadeh, or Sydney Olympics gold medalist, Hossein Tavakoli, the sport has been returned to a rather high status.